AN IMPROVED IMAGE for Annie’s Oleander has been uploaded, scanned directly from the 2002 Sotheby’s auction catalogue.

 It’s tempting to try to align Annie with a particular movement, such a Realism, Pre-Raphaelitism and even Impressionism, but it never quite works.
 There are definate influences, but she retains her classically-based training and love of the human figure throughout her career – carefully moulded forms, gradation of tones, no broad monochrome areas.

-GRISELDA POLLOCK gave an interesting talk on Front Row (Radio 4 – still available online) this week on how female artists have been consistently written out of art history from the beginning of the 20th century.
-Griselda is a self-stated feminist, and I don’t agree with some of her arguments and interpretations, but the underlying facts are undeniable.
-I happened to be watching an online auction at the time of her broadcast, and, sure enough, out of over two-hundred lots, I counted only twelve by women artists.
+GRISELDA POLLOCK gave an interesting talk on Front Row (Radio 4 – still available online) re-broadcast this week, on how female artists have been consistently written out of art history from the beginning of the 20th century.
+I happened to be watching an online auction at the time of the broadcast, and as is usally the case, out of over two-hundred lots, only a handful were by women artists.